 Nan resides in Miami and will travel within the US to work with clients if the client requests.

-AnnMarie is a certified oncology patient navigator who brings over 25 years of experience in the healthcare field where she worked as a senior marketing executive for several major pharmaceutical companies including Johnson & Johnson.
+AnnMarie is a Board Certified Patient Advocate and a Certified Oncology Patient Navigator who brings over 25 years of experience in the healthcare field where she worked as a senior marketing executive for several major pharmaceutical companies including Johnson & Johnson where she built a $200 million business.
 She has worked extensively with physicians, nurses, and pharmacists throughout her career and her professional success has been dependent upon her ability to successfully collaborate with doctors, in particular, to get results.Read more

-For the past 10 years, AnnMarie has worked extensively with oncologists, urologists, emergency room physicians, hospital residents and sub-acute attending physicians to manage the care of her father-in-law.
+Over a 10 year period AnnMarie worked extensively with oncologists, urologists, emergency room physicians, hospital residents and sub-acute attending physicians to manage the care of her father-in-law.
 Her advocacy has taken her on countless trips to Memorial Sloan Kettering Institute, Hospital for Special Surgery and Morristown Memorial to name a few healthcare facilities.
 She likes to think she has had something to do with a few of the 20+ lives her 87 year old father in law has lived.

 When AnnMarie was a teenager, she experienced a life-threatening blood disorder that was cured as a result of having access to the top doctors in the field of hematology and oncology.
 Even at the age of 15, AnnMarie intuitively understood the importance of advocacy by choosing to play an active role in her care.
 Upon being discharged from a 10-day hospital stay, the attending physician asked AnnMarie “don’t you ever give up” in response to questions she had before walking out the door.
 That experience left her with a profound sense of gratitude for medical professionals and the importance of selecting the right doctors and treatments to maximize life.

-Recognized as authoritative, AnnMarie’s work has appeared in Forbes, Huffington Post, Business Insider and AARP and other top media venues while her CareerFuel videos are among the most heavily followed career-related videos on YouTube.
-Since graduating college, AnnMarie has actively volunteered for children with life-threatening conditions, multiple schools and Girl Scouts.
+AnnMarie has actively volunteered for children with life-threatening conditions, multiple schools and Girl Scouts.
 Her volunteer efforts have led to a number of awards including the CBS Spirit of Philadelphia Award.
-She is also a regular blood donor.
+She is also a regular blood donor in New Jersey where she resides with her family.

 Perhaps you or your loved one will be her next project as she uses her knowledge, resourcefulness and communication skills to navigate the ever-shifting world of medicine.